NewFuture/magisk-autoboot/README.md

 ## Usage

-This module adds `autoboot.init.rc` and `autoboot.sh` to the boot image.
+This module adds `autoboot.init.rc` to the boot image.
 The patching process can be viewed in `scripts/boot_patch.sh`.
 The `scripts` folder is obtained from the installed Magisk on Android in the `/data/adb/magisk` folder.
 Only some necessary code is imported and then modified for patching `boot.img`.

-In the `autoboot.sh` file, `MIN_CAPACITY=5` is set as the minimum battery percentage threshold before Android boots automatically.
-If your battery percentage is below 5, the device will wait until it reaches this threshold before booting automatically.
-If you need to adjust this threshold, change the `MIN_CAPACITY` value in the `autoboot.sh` file and reflash this module.

 In case of any errors, your current boot image is backed up under `/data/adb/modules/magisk-autoboot/`.
 If something happens, you can safely restore them.